raphaelpreston/KnotTheory/README.md

  - draw a knot, take a pic, get a link to the knot on knotinfo (this would be the simplest form knot; then show info on the knot diagram itself)
  - https://math.okstate.edu/people/segerman/talks/drawing_knots.pdf

+ - currently, every crossing needs to have an i, j, and k.
+Not implied like an arc jumping over two arcs instead of one.

 ## To Connect Endpoints
  - check distance from the endpoints and the intersection (intersection should be relatively equadistant between endpoints)